El Paso, TX

 When I first went to Forti’s it was pretty much a neighborhood restaurant that was becoming more well known throughout the city.
 The building is quite large, and has been expanded significantly from its original size.
 It now resembles a hacienda with three levels inside and an outdoor patio.
 This is not quite the same type of tourist destination that can be found in Mesilla or Santa Fe, New Mexico, but the Mexican-looking interior is very pleasant for a leisurely meal.

 The inside courtyard is able to host large parties, or it is used as a regular dining area when the restaurant is busy.
-There is sometimes entertainment, and the restaurant knows people want a good time and good ambiance almost as much as good food.
+There is sometimes a live mariachi band, and the restaurant knows people want a good time and good ambiance almost as much as good food.
 The entire area is non-smoking as regulated by city ordinance.
 Forti’s has a full bar.

 The outdoor patio provides overflow space, in case the 250 person capacity of the restaurant is not enough.
-I have availed myself of this opportunity when the weather was right, but I do believe this serves as the smoking area (so normally I do not try to use the patio).
+I have availed myself of this opportunity when the weather was right, and at the time it was the designated smoking area (but I do not believe this is the case any more).

 Forti’s menu has a list of “specialties,” and I believe these represent the recipes from Consuelo’s grandmother.
-One item from this section is the tampiqueña steak, but I do not have a list of all of them (and the restaurant’s on-line menu does not make a note of the specialties).
+One item from this section is the tampiqueña steak, but I do not have a list of all of them.
 However, I have noticed that the specialties seem to be a notch above many of the other items in terms of flavor and quality.

 Chips and Salsa